 Complete and attach Form 4562 only if the partnership placed property in service during the tax year or claims depreciation on any car or other listed property.
+There is different treatment for property located in a Gulf Opportunity Zone.
+See the instructions for Form 4562 for details.

 Do not include any section 179 expense deduction on this line.
 This amount is not deducted by the partnership.
 Instead, it is passed through to the partners in box 12 of Schedule K-1.
+However, reduce the basis of any asset of the partnership by the amount of section 179 expense elected by the partnership, even if a portion of that amount cannot be passed through to its partners this year and must be carried forward because of limitations at the partnership level.